NansPellicari/UE4-TPL-CppWithTestEnv/CONTRIBUTING.md

 You will need requirements specified in the [README](./README.md#2-requirements).

 Follow steps in [README Step by step guide](./README.md#3-step-by-step-guide) to install the project.

+To test `*.bat` files I downloaded [BatCodeCheck.exe](https://www.robvanderwoude.com/battech_batcodecheck.php), please use it if you make changes on bat files.

 ### Coding standard